Director, Latin American and

 My research has asked: How have Latin Americans defined and experienced race, region, nation, and migration?
 My recent book follows a group of mid-nineteenth-century geographers as they traversed the mountains, valleys, plains, and forests of the country that became Colombia.
 I study the ways that they envisioned the racial and territorial composition of the young nation.
 An earlier book examined agrarian and regional history from the perspective of a multiracial community in Colombia’s Coffee Region over the late nineteenth and early twentieth centuries.
 I also co-edited a volume of essays on the links between race and nation throughout Latin America.
 Additional areas of interest include gender and transnational links between Latin America and the United States, which have led me to a new project on Central American immigrants.
 I accept well-prepared graduate students in modern Latin American history whose thematic interests dovetail with the History Department’s broader strengths.
 For undergraduates, I teach a range of topics in Latin American history and Latin American and Caribbean studies.
 Since 2014, I have directed the Latin American and Caribbean Area Studies (LACAS) program.
 I previously chaired the History Department.

 Recent or current undergraduate courses:

-- Introduction to Latin America and Latin American Studies
+- Introduction to Latin American and Caribbean Studies

 - Modern Latin America